r13xr13/lyra-intelligence/README.md

 - Run OSINT tasks without browser clutter
 - Build, load, and extend plugins for new workflows
 - Integrate with local LLMs for autonomous CLI reasoning
-- Enforce strict ethical control: no exploits, no payloads (Exploits & Payloads Plugins are available for professional use only)
+- Enforce strict ethical control: no exploits, no payloads (Exploit & Payload Plugins are available for professional use only)

 > Think of it as your **autonomous security companion** modular, scriptable, and fully yours to command.